CALL US: 1 (509) 697-6111

 Euthanasia:

 Euthanasia will still have the option to be in an exam room.
 If you need help getting into the clinic, please let us know at check in so that we can quickly move through the lobby.
-Please realize that euthanasia visits do have preference in the lineup, but do not include an examination by the doctor.
+Please realize that current patient euthanasia visits do have preference in the lineup, but do not include an examination by the doctor.
 If you would like an examination/evaluation, please let our receptionists know so that we can prepare appropriately.
 However, having an exam done first will mean you must wait in the line like everyone else (first come, first served).

 Hours / Expected and Unexpected Closures: